ldXiao/GoReactChatApp/README.md

 Always under construction, see Demo

 The front end is addaped from a detailed tutorial from [jaewonhimnae's react-nodejs app](https://github.com/jaewonhimnae/boilerplate-mern-stack).
-The backend is powered by golang and mongodb, with JWT authentication, password encrytion and websocket suppoert.
+The backend is powered by golang and mongodb, with JWT authentication, password encrytion and websocket support.

 major external dependence include
  * github.com/gin-gonic/gin v1.6.3